Are earwigs bad for you or your home?

 Are there Female earwig and how do they produce?

 Female earwigs are insects that belong to the order Dermaptera.
 They are easily recognizable by their pincers, or “cerci,” located at the end of their abdomen.
 Female earwigs are usually larger than male earwigs and have longer cerci.
 Female earwigs use their cerci to defend themselves against predators and to help them search for food.
 They also use them to care for their eggs and young.
 Female earwigs lay eggs in small clusters in the soil and will guard them until they hatch.
+Earwigs generally prefer rich, moist garden soil for laying their eggs.
 Earwigs reproduce by laying eggs in a moist environment.
 The eggs are white and are laid in clusters, typically in the soil or in crevices.
 The female will lay anywhere from 10-90 eggs at a time.
-After the eggs hatch, the young earwigs will look like miniature adults but without wings.
+After the eggs hatch, the young earwigs will look like miniature adults but lack wings.
 They will molt several times before reaching adulthood, which typically takes about a year.
+Female earwigs tend to die before midsummer, typically after they have raised their young.

 What if you get an earwig in your ear?